The Elements of Poor Moral Character and the Solutions Provided by Islam I

 “I remember that the Messenger of Allah (ﷺ) said: “Leave what makes you in doubt for what does not make you in doubt.
 The truth brings tranquility while falsehood sows doubt.[15]

-Perjury is deliberately lying or making false statements under oath in a court of law or any other official proceeding.
-It’s a serious crime, as it undermines the integrity of the legal system and can lead to innocent people being convicted or guilty people going free.
+Perjury entails deliberately giving false testimony or making misleading statements under oath in a court proceeding or any formal process.
+It is deemed a serious crime as it undermines the integrity of the legal system and can lead to the unjust conviction of the innocent or the exoneration of the guilty.

-Perjury is punishable by law and can result in fines, imprisonment, or both, depending on the jurisdiction and the severity of the offense.
+Perjury is considered a criminal act that is punishable by law, which may result in penalties including fines, imprisonment, or both, depending on the jurisdiction and the severity of the offense.

 Narrated Khuraym Ibn Fatik (may Allah be pleased with him):